joyent/conch-api/docs/modules/Conch::DB::Util.md

 If not all credentials can be determined from environment variables, the `$config` is read from.
-It should be a database configuration hashref (such as that extracted from `conch.conf` at the appropriate hash key), or a subref that returns the hashref.
+It should be a database configuration hashref (such as that extracted from `conch.conf` at the appropriate hash key).

 ## get\_postgres\_version